iangneal/iangneal.github.io/_pages/about.md

 permalink: /
 # description: <a href="#">Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.
 description: >
-  <i> PhD Candidate in Computer Science with a focus in building debugging tools. </i>
+  <i> PhD Candidate in Computer Science and Engineering with a focus in building debugging tools. </i>

 profile:
   align: left